Jorgemucisalumfilho/remix-projectterrareal/README.md

  Run with docker

-If you want to run latest changes that are merged into master branch then run:
+If you want to run latest changes that are merged into master branch then run: autocreate

 docker pull remixproject/remix-ide:latest